United Airlines Guam Marathon going virtual

-The popular annual Guam Sports Events, Inc. and United Airlines Guam’s premier running event is going virtual.
+The popular annual Guam Sports Events Inc. and United Airlines premier Guam running event is going virtual.

-The 2020 marathon will be converted into a week-long virtual race event held from Sept.
-5-13 and will be rebranded as “#UGM2020 Goes Virtual”.
+The 2020 marathon will be converted into a weeklong virtual race event held from Sept.
+5-13 and will be rebranded “#UGM2020 Goes Virtual."

 The event was initially scheduled for April 5.
-However, as COVID-19 swept across the globe, claiming lives and causing country leaders to shut their borders in an effort to control the spread of the virus, the Guam event was postponed to September.
+However, as COVID-19 swept across the globe, claiming lives and causing countries to shut down in an effort to control the spread of the viral illness, the Guam event was postponed until September.
 On Thursday, event organizers announced the new change.

-The UGM is in its eighth year and is organized by Guam Sports Events, Inc., a nonprofit organization that hosts annual sports tourism events to promote Guam’s Håfa Adai spirit and attract more visitors to Guam.
-In 2019, more than 4,000 runners, representing 20 nations, participated, The Guam Daily Post files states.
+The UGM is in its eighth year and is organized by Guam Sports Events Inc., a nonprofit organization that hosts annual sports tourism events to promote Guam’s Håfa Adai spirit and attract more visitors to Guam.
+In 2019, more than 4,000 runners, representing 20 nations, participated.

 “The Håfa Adai experience is what makes this event memorable year after year.
 While we can’t be physically together this year, we won’t let it stop us from enjoying some fun and sharing our Håfa Adai spirit in the safest way possible.
 We’ll continue our mission of encouraging our resident community to maintain healthy lifestyles and reward them for doing so,” Ferguson stated.